Ripon College (Wisconsin): Clubs

 There are over 60 student clubs on campus, including special interest groups, diversity-based groups, political groups, Greek organizations, and academic honor societies.
 There is also a Student Senate, a student government that is open to all students to discuss issues and vote on different matters.

 Greek life

-The college has three sororities, including Alpha Chi Omega, Alpha Delta Pi, and Kappa Delta.
-The college has four all-male fraternities including chapters of Sigma Chi, Theta Chi, Phi Delta Theta, and a local fraternity, Phi Kappa Pi, (named Merriman for the college's founding president).
-Students in all four fraternities and all three sororities live in dormitories on campus, following the recent removal of Phi Kappa Pi from Merriman House (demolished in 2021).
-Phi Kappa Pi was relocated to the Quad living area, with the other three fraternities, after the Merriman house was condemned and the board of Trustees determined that all students (unless exempted) should reside in residence halls.
-The three sororities live in one dorm, Johnson Hall, which includes independent and first year women.
+The college has several sorority chapters and fraternities.
+All of the Greek chapters live in dorms.
+The only exception, local fraternity Phi Kappa Pi, also known as the Merrimen, had its own house from 1939 until it was razed in 2021.

 Diversity

 People of color compose 16.9% of the student population.
 The McNair Scholars program supports first generation college students and African American, Native American, and Hispanic students who wish to attend graduate school.
 The Center for Diversity and Inclusion (CDI), inaugurated in 2015, is a space on campus that centers diversity, including programming such as multicultural events.
 Student groups that focus on the experiences of racially diverse, culturally diverse, and LGBT students are also active on campus, and are part of a wider Diversity Coalition through the CDI.